cmayron/Legal-Calculus/README.md

 The Six Calculi

-LCES is built on six interlocking calculi.
+LCES Legal Calculus Educational System is built on six interlocking calculi.
 These modules explain how legal outcomes happen, how legal actors behave, and how users can respond in a structured, reviewable way.

 LC — Legal Calculus